IC1101Virgo/Care-To-Share/README.md

 - Anything of your choice 😃

 Add these useful review and some basic information to the index.html !
+### How to make a Pull Request?
+It is requested to provide your Pull Request with proper heading and also provide a description of changes made by you.

 ### Follow these simple steps: